inmyth/bot-plan/README.md

     - Altcoins moving in = altcoins going to go down.
 The only reason altcoins are entering an exchange is to be sold.
     - Need to observe exchanges' cold wallets and hot wallets.

+- Historical data
+    - Save historical data for top coins

-- Arbitrage
+- Backtesting
-    - buying and selling at different exchanges
+    - study free repos for backtesting at Github

 ### Arbitrage
 - Direct